 You can improve home security by making simple adjustments.
 Front doors are the primary route of entry and exit into the house, however the back door should be to the same security standard as the front door.
 Windows are often used as either an entry or exit route for thieves.
 Properties with windows left open or unsecured are an easy target for the opportunist thief.
 Windows should not be left open for ventilation on the ‘opening restrictor’, they should be left in the ‘locked ventilation’ position when ventilation is required.

 Locking systems in double glazed windows should be fitted at the time of manufacture.
 A general rule to follow is that the handle should not be the only means of keeping the window closed.
 The locking system should be fitted within the framework and the handle used as a means of engaging the internal locking system.

 - Doors should ideally be fitted with a 5 lever mortice deadlock to BS 3621 standard or a Euro Profile Cylinder lock to TS007 3 star standard, and the frame should be strong enough to support the door, hinges and lock.
 Consider fitting additional mortice bolts at the top and bottom of the door and if practical, hinge-bolts give additional resistance.

-- New doors should be manufactured and installed to meet standards PAS 024:2012 or equivalent and glazed panels within or adjacent to the door should have laminated glass in at least the inner pane to standards P1A.
+- New / replacemet doors should be manufactured and installed to meet standards PAS 024:2016 or equivalent and glazed panels within or adjacent to the door should have laminated glass in at least the inner pane to standards P1A.

 - Letter boxes should have an internal cover plate and not be at floor level.
 Mail should be allowed to drop down so that it can’t be retrieved from the outside.